microsoft/windows-drivers-rs/crates/cargo-wdk/README.md

 `cargo-wdk` builds the drivers using the WDK.
 Please ensure that the WDK is installed on the development system.
 The recommended way to do this is to [enter an eWDK developer prompt](https://learn.microsoft.com/en-us/windows-hardware/drivers/develop/using-the-enterprise-wdk#getting-started)

-## Usage
+## Usage Examples

-1. Use the `new` command to create a new Rust driver project -
+1. `new` command to create a new Rust driver project -
     ```pwsh
     cargo wdk new [OPTIONS] [DRIVER_PROJECT_NAME]
     ```